sidkshatriya/me/001-rd-intro.md

 This is something for the future.
 The hope is rd can become a playground for experimentation and implement some innovative features in record/replay.
 Also rd has access to the awesome Rust cargo ecosystem which means that functionality already implemented elsewhere can be added to it much more easily.

 ### Be more memory safe
 As rd is written in Rust, the hope is that the implementation is more memory safe.
-However, as rr is mostly run in environments where it's not critical to have memory safety so this may not be valuable to most users.
+However, as rr is mostly run in environments where it's not critical to have memory safety this feature may not be valuable to most users.
 However, it's possible there might be usage scenarios where the memory safety of Rust might be valuable.

 ## What's next?
 Please [check](https://github.com/sidkshatriya/rd) the project out and play around with it.
 Let me know what you think.
 Contributions to the `rd` project are welcome!